magento/magento2-functional-testing-framework/README.md

 ---|---
 **acknowledged**| The Magento Team has validated the issue and an internal ticket has been created.
 **needsUpdate**| The Magento Team needs additional information from the reporter to properly prioritize and process the issue or pull request.
 **cannot reproduce**| The Magento Team has not confirmed that this issue contains the minimum required information to reproduce.
-**non-issue**| The Magento Team has not recognised any issue according to provided information.
+**non-issue**| The Magento Team has not recognized any issue according to provided information.

 ### Domains Impacted